 - Visit LocalHelp.HealthCare.gov to find help in your area.
 You can search by city and state or zip code to see a list of local organizations with contact information, office hours, and types of help offered, such as non-English language support, Medicaid or CHIP, and Small Business Health Options Program (SHOP).
-When open enrollment starts October 1, 2013, these organizations will be able to assist you in finding the kind of help that works for you.
+During open enrollment, these organizations will be able to assist you in finding the kind of help that works for you.

 - Library staff cannot assist customers in completing the application or enrollment process, but can provide technical assistance in using the library’s public computers and printers.
 Librarians can also make referrals to local agencies with trained application assisters.